 When you arrive, a greeter will welcome you at the door and offer you a name tag and a printed bulletin.
 Every worship service features prayer, passing of the peace, Scripture reading, a sermon and music.
-During the summer, we start at 9:00am.
-During the year, first worship starts at 9:00am, a shorter, more casual service with piano or guitar music in the chapel.
+During the summer, we start at 9am.
+During the year, first worship starts at 9am, a shorter, more casual service with piano or guitar music in the chapel.
 Children are welcome to stay with their parents.
-Second worship at 10:00am is a 75-minute service, accompanied by a full musical complement with organ, choir, piano and guitar.
+Second worship at 10am is a 75-minute service, accompanied by a full musical complement with organ, choir, and piano.
 Children are welcome to stay with their parents or join our popular children’s church featuring programming designed especially for children and youth of every age (see below).

 Will I be expected to give money?